-We consider each distinct network prefix announced by BGP updates as a separate network [15], [9], [16].
+We consider each distinct network prefix announced by BGP updates as a separate network [3].
 We perform the longest prefix match to determine the network to which a mail server belongs.
 Consider an email message arriving at time t.
 We recursively apply the BGP updates up to time t to the original BGP RIB table rib(0) to obtain the BGP RIB table rib(t) at time t.
 We then perform the longest prefix match against rib(t) to identify the network to which the sender mail server belongs.
 Because of propagation delays and policy issues, the two vantage points where we collected the email trace and BGP updates may have different views on the network reachability.
 Consequently, we may not identify the network a mail server belongs to for all mail servers in this way.
 If we cannot identify the network the mail server belongs to in this manner, we consider the mail server belongs to the network with the longest matched prefix that we have seen up to time t (note that this prefix must have been withdrawn before time t).
-After this stage, we successfully identified the networks for 2,460,502 mail servers out of the total 2,461,114 mail servers we observed.
-For the remaining 612 mail servers we determine the networks they belong to by matching them to the longest network prefix that we observe during the complete course of the BGP update collection, or by manually querying a whois server maintained by the Merit Networks [17].
+After this stage, we successfully identified the networks for 2, 460, 502 mail servers out of the total 2, 461, 114 mail servers we observed.
+For the remaining 612 mail server we during the complete course of the BGP update collection, or by manually querying a whois server maintained by the Merit Networks [8].